univention/univention-portal/docs/decisions/0009-e2e-tests-in-pipeline.md

 Two potential approaches were considered:

-1. Use a stock UCS VM hosted in [UVVM](https://uvmm.knut.univention.de) and reserved for E2E testing.
+1. Use a stock UCS VM hosted in [UVMM](https://uvmm.knut.univention.de) and reserved for E2E testing.
 2. Use a stock UCS VM running in a Kubernetes cluster (approach taken by the [SouvAP Devops Team](https://gitlab.souvap-univention.de/souvap/devops/deploy-souvap-ng))

 ## Decisions

-We will use the first approach i.e. using a stock UCS VM hosted in UVVM.
+We will use the first approach i.e. using a stock UCS VM hosted in UVMM.
 The reasons are as follows.

 1. This approach has relatively low complexity.